Mixed-Age Class Teaching

 At Great Kimble School we have the following class structures:

-In all classes, whether mixed age or not, there is a wide range of ability and ensuring every child in every class makes accelerated progress is what we do every day.
+In all classes there is a wide range of ability and ensuring every child in every class makes accelerated progress is what we do every day.

 At Great Kimble, our teachers always ensure that: